hassancodes/SneakScrape/README.md

 # Currently Working:
 #### Writing code to integrate "goat.com"
 * if the we are not able to scrape the shoe code on stockx.com. we can search it on goat.com to increase our success rate.

+Note:
+* Proxies are required to make it work